guardian/frontend/README.md

 Start Simple Build Tool (sbt) by running `./sbt011 --no-proxy`

-Once sbt is running (it may take a while first time) then switch project by typing `project dev-build`
+Once sbt is running (it may take a while first time) then compile the project by typing `compile` (also can take a while first time)

+Switch project by typing `project dev-build`

 Now start the local server by typing `run` (this too will take long the first time)